jmbarne3/jimbarnesdev/_posts/2023-06-12-private-composer-github.md

 ## Setting Up the Repository

-To get setup, you'll want to ensure you have a <a href="https://www.php.net/supported-versions.php" target="_blank" rel="nofollow">supported version of PHP</a> and <a href="https://getcomposer.org/" target="_blank" rel="nofollow">composer</a> installed.
+To get set up, you'll want to ensure you have a <a href="https://www.php.net/supported-versions.php" target="_blank" rel="nofollow">supported version of PHP</a> and <a href="https://getcomposer.org/" target="_blank" rel="nofollow">composer</a> installed.
 Choose a project location, create the directory and run the initialization script provided by Satis.

 ```bash
 $ mkdir ~/Projects/composer-repo